wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
 Status: Working.
 * All that remains to be done, are improvements for, sounds, prompts, design.
+Need to also check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed.

 ### DESCRIPTION:
 * This is a Llama 2 language model and llama-cpp based chatbot/agent framework.
 It uses Python scripts, YAML files, and ASCII art to produce context-aware conversations.
 The framework is designed for the creation of future Llama 2 based projects through forks.
 Llama2Robot a your own project, can be further developed for, reading and modifying and redacting, files and content, supposedly with multi-line output, furthermore, the second window can be easily, replicated and modified, to add additonal windows for displaying other keys of your choice.